lil-lab/chalet/README.md

 Please see the Wiki for details on how to use these builds and the source code.

-For inquiries and issues, please contact us through the [issues section](https://github.com/clic-lab/chalet/issues) of the repository.
+For support and issues, please contact us through the [issues section](https://github.com/clic-lab/chalet/issues) of the repository.

+### Source Code

+The CHALET source code is relseaed without porprietry assets purcahsed from the Unity Asset Store.
+These assets are required to work with the original source, but not with the released binaries.
+We extensively modified the resources for CHALET.
+If you wish to work with the source code, please contact us (TODO) for instruction on obtaining the required resources.

-## Attribution:
+## Attribution

 **Environment and Simulator:**
 [CHALET: Cornell House Agent Learning Environment](https://arxiv.org/abs/1801.07357)